 - What is the tuition for International Students?

-- Is tuition assistance available for international students?
+- Is flexible tuition available for international students?

 - Do students need health insurance to attend ACDS?